Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##License

 HGR Community Fixes is copyright 2016 Kerbas_ad_astra.
-Configuration files are released under the [**Apache 2.0 license**](https://www.apache.org/licenses/LICENSE-2.0).
+Configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
 All other rights (e.g. the HGR Community Fixes logo) reserved.